 On February 16, 2021, a report published by Wolfpack Research accused EHang of misrepresenting several aspects of its business operations, including its relationship with customer and shareholder Shanghai Kunxiang Intelligent Technology, as well as the readiness of its manufacturing facilities and the technology used for its aircraft.
 The company has strenuously denied accusations made against it, issuing several rebuttals.

 Regardless, the company reported in a late February announcement a new series of flight tests, which spanned approximately 30 km, off the mainland to Dong Ao island.
 EHang also reported that their autonomous aircraft had been flown in sub-zero winter conditions near Beijing.
 To date, the company claims to have conducted more than 10,000 test flights of their AAV.

-A March 9 announcement revealed the company's intention to soon flight test an eVTOL aircraft which it claims will have a longer range than its existing EH216 Autonomous Aerial Vehicle, which is currently limited to a range of around 22 miles.
-In a statement that appeared to respond to a flurry of rumors that the new aircraft will be able to fly 400 km (248 miles), the Chinese company declined to provide more details, beyond claiming that it will have “many new breakthrough features” and be ready to fly within “months" as of March.
+A March 9, 2021, announcement revealed the company's intention to soon flight test an eVTOL aircraft which it claims will have a longer range than its existing EH216 Autonomous Aerial Vehicle, which is currently limited to a range of around 22 miles.
+The VT-30 model was subsequently announced in May 2021, as another two-seater but with projected range of up to 300 km (187 miles).

 In January 2022, Japanese flight booking platform AirX agreed to buy 50 EH216s, making it the latest prospective customer for EHang, which will initially complete type certification in China, before seeking validation from aviation safety agencies in other countries.
 In December 2021, EHang secured the first order for the VT-30 model, which came from Japan's MASC group.
 The company has conducted far more public demonstration flights than any rival eVTOL developer, having enjoyed strong cooperation from the Civil Aviation Administration of China.